Contact Us for a Free Consultation (213) 542-0979

 Blog

-California Proposition 63 – Filling Out the Gun Form in Los Angeles Criminal Courts
+California Proposition 63 – Filling Out the Gun Form in Criminal Courts

 Posted by Ronald D. Hedding, ESQ. | Dec 04, 2018

-This is a very dangerous Proposition because I've actually had a couple of clients fill it out and they forgot that they had a couple of guns registered to them many years ago.
-You've already pled guilty then put on probation for example or have been sent to prison.
-But the probation is a problem because you can violate your probation for filling that form out incorrectly and obviously, that's not fair.
-So, what a lot of criminal defense attorneys are doing — including myself in some cases — are just advising clients not to fill the form out.
+This is a very dangerous proposition because I've actually had a couple of clients fill it out, and they forgot that they had a couple of guns registered to them many years ago.
+You've already pled guilty, then put on probation, for example, or have been sent to prison.
+But probation is a problem because you can violate your probation for filling that form out incorrectly, and obviously, that's not fair.
+So, what a lot of criminal defense attorneys are doing — including myself in some cases — is just advising clients not to fill the form out.

 Search Warrant to Discover Guns in Your Home

-They'll just do the search pursuant to you being on probation.
-Then you have the police breaking down your door and coming in there.
+They'll just do the search because you're on probation.
+Then the police will break down your door and come in.
 It's a difficult situation.

 So, if you're going to plead to felony and you're concerned about filling out the Proposition 63 form, you obviously want to coordinate that with your criminal defense attorney because you don't want to fill it out incorrectly and sometimes you don't want to fill it out, again depending on your circumstances.

 I have one client who had a bunch of guns registered to him.
-So, we actually continued the case before he pled so that we could set all his guns up because he could transfer his guns and he has to fill out the transfer paperwork, because as soon as they spot that you've got guns — in today's political climate related to guns and guns used and now you're a convicted felon — they're going to be looking to try to get you in trouble somehow.
+So, we actually continued the case before he pled so that we could set all his guns up because he could transfer his guns.
+He has to fill out the transfer paperwork because as soon as they spot that you've got guns — in today's political climate related to guns and guns used and now you're a convicted felon — they're going to be looking to try to get you in trouble somehow.

 Don't Risk a Probation Violation

-You don't want to be in a position where you move them out of your name but you still keep them in a house where you're living — the probation department sweeps in, finds the guns and now you have a probation violation.
-The prosecutor and judge are asking why you have those guns, thinking you're up to something sinister and now they're going to be looking to send you to prison for violating the terns and condition of your probation that says that you can no longer own, use or possess guns, a bullet or anything of that nature.
+You don't want to be in a position where you move them out of your name, but you still keep them in a house where you're living — the probation department sweeps in, finds the guns, and now you have a probation violation.
+The prosecutor and judge are asking why you have those guns, thinking you're up to something sinister.
+Now, they're going to be looking to send you to prison for violating the terms and conditions of your probation that says that you can no longer own, use, or possess guns, a bullet, or anything of that nature.

 Coordinate With Your Criminal Lawyer

 So, if you have an issue with that and pleading because of your gun rights, give me a call.
 We'll sit down and talk about it.
-I've represented many people who have to plead to felonies and have to deal with guns in Los Angeles county and you can bet your bottom dollar, now is one of the most cautious times you have with all the shootings going on, not just in LA county but across the country.
+I've represented many people who have to plead to felonies and have to deal with guns in Los Angeles County.
+You can bet your bottom dollar that now is one of the most cautious times you have with all the shootings going on, not just in LA county but across the country.

 Related Resources: